The Art of the Human Body with Baylor College of Medicine

 The Art of Observation with The University of Texas Medical School at Houston

 This three-session elective was developed in 2001 and now is a partnership between the MFAH and the John P. McGovern, M.D.
 Center for Humanities and Ethics at the University of Texas Health Science Center at Houston.
-The course is designed to enhance the observation skills of first and second year medical students attending the University of Texas Medical School at Houston.
+The course is designed to enhance the observation skills of first and second year medical students attending the University of Texas Medical School and School of Dentistry at Houston.
 By examining works of art in the collection and medical photographs of UTHSC patients, students learn how to make better observations and improve the ability to articulate their findings.
 The course is co-taught by Museum staff and practicing physicians, and each session gives students the chance to look at original works of art and bridge their medical training to the museum experience.